rodan123/piblock/jcadmin-piblock/README.md

 # jcadmin-piblock
-Fork of the jcadmin program modified to work with piblock's handling of callerID rotation and tag additions.
+Fork of the jcadmin program modified to work with piblock's handling of callerID log rotation and tag additions.

 This is a fork of the jcadmin project by Don Cross (https://github.com/cosinekitty/jcadmin).
 It monitors the callerID log and experimentally allows entries to be modified.